ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/operations/maintenance/backup/faq.markdown

 Simply copying the database folder of a live database will probably create corrupted data in the backup.
 Creating an [ongoing backup task](../../../../client-api/operations/maintenance/backup/backup) is a one-time operation.
 There really is no reason to do it manually again and again.
+Properly backing up provides:

+* **Up-to-date backups** by incrementally and frequently updating changes in the data.
 * **The creation of a reliable point-in-time freeze** of backed-up data that can be used in case of mistaken deletes or patches.
 * **The assurance of ACID compliance** for backed up data during interactions with the file system.